 You should be cautious if the following terms are used in the contract:

-The estate agent must inform you of any fee or payment that they may receive from third parties in connection with the sale, i.e. they must not make a secret profit.
-For example, this may include obtaining a commission from someone they have recommended to you.
-The estate agent must obtain your express consent for this, although they are not obliged to reveal how much they will be paid.
-If they fail to obtain your consent then you may be able to recover the payment that they have received and any commission paid by you to the estate agent even where the agent has not acted improperly or you have not suffered any loss yourself.
+The estate agent must tell you of any fee or payment that they get from third parties relating to the sale.
+In other words, they mustn't make a secret profit.
+This may include, for example, receiving a commission from someone they've recommended to you.
+The estate agent must get your express consent for this, but they're not obliged to reveal how much they'll be paid.
+If they fail to get your consent, you may be able to recover the payment that they've received and any commission you've paid them.
+This applies even if the agent hasn't acted improperly or you haven't suffered any loss yourself.